syncfusion-content/reactjs-docs/ReactJS/SunburstChart/Tooltip.md

 ---
 layout: post
-title: Tooltip
+title: Add Tooltip to Sunburst Chart | Syncfusion
-description: Learn how to add Tooltip to Sunburstchart .
+description: Learn here about how to how to add Tooltip to Sunburst Chart in Syncfusion Essential ReactJS Control, its elements, and more.
 platform: ts
 control: Sunburst Chart
 documentation: ug
 ---

-# Tooltip
+# Adding Tooltip to Sunburst Chart in ReactJS

 [`ToolTip`](../api/ejsunburstchart#members:tooltip) allows you to display any information over a sunburst segment.
 It appears when mouse hovered over or touch any chart segment.
 By default, it displays the corresponding segment category name and its value